ScreenJournal vs. TimeDoctor: Micromanagement vs. Autonomy

 |---|---|---|

-ScreenJournal uses computer vision to understand context, not just count clicks.
+ScreenJournal uses computer vision and voice analysis to understand context, not just count clicks.
 When our AI analyzes a screen recording, it recognizes:

-- Documentation tab visible = research, not "distraction"
+- Knowledge base article visible = research before a call, not "distraction"

 TimeDoctor would flag it as idle time requiring justification.